 We think of The Sentinel as a custodian.
 A wise presence that watches over the land and cares for the people that live and spend time on this beautiful property.

-— Gillian Maxwell & Richard Kay, Sentinel founders
+— Gillian Maxwell & Richard Kay, Sentinel Founders

 A mindful world beyond conventions

 The Sentinel exists to realize the full potential of humanity, creating a mindful world through cutting-edge transformative practices.
 We offer transformative programs and diverse gathering spaces in a tranquil setting overlooking Kootenay Lake and the soaring Purcell Range.
-Join us for one of our wellness programs or host your event with us.

 The Sentinel is a place of transformation and inspiration.
 Situated on a spectacular property overlooking British Columbia’s stunningly beautiful Kootenay Lake, we host intimate workshops and retreats, as well as produce and curate virtual programming, all aimed at assisting humanity in attaining its highest potential in times of both challenge and promise.